GameFoundry/bsf/Documentation/Manuals/Native/User/renderingObjects.md

 It is up to the artist (creator of the mesh) to specify the regions of the mesh that will use separate materials.
 Upon mesh import those regions will be recognized as sub-meshes.

-You can assign a different material to a sub-mesh by calling a @ref bs::CRenderable::setMaterial(UINT32, HMaterial) "Renderable::setMaterial" overload which accepts an additional index parameter, specifying which sub-mesh to apply the material on.
+You can assign a different material to a sub-mesh by calling a @ref bs::CRenderable::setMaterial(UINT32, HMaterial) "Renderable::setMaterial()" overload which accepts an additional index parameter, specifying which sub-mesh to apply the material on.

 ~~~~~~~~~~~~~{.cpp}
 HMesh mesh = gImporter().import<Mesh>("myMesh.fbx");